-Real-Life Leadership: Teen–chefs take turns acting as the Head Chef for their kitchen crew, and face the responsibilities and challenges of leadership in the kitchen - including when the crew is struggling to work together, resolving conflicts, or when things don’t go exactly as planned….
+Real-Life Leadership: Youth–chefs take turns acting as the Head Chef for their kitchen crew, and face the responsibilities and challenges of leadership in the kitchen – including when the crew is struggling to work together, resolving conflicts, or when things don’t go exactly as planned….

-Real-Life Teamwork: The leadership and teambuilding abilities of the chef play a pivotal role in dictating a kitchen’s success.
+Real-Life Teamwork: The leadership abilities of the chef play a pivotal role in dictating a kitchen’s success.
 Equally important is how well the team functions.
 In a restaurant, teamwork is critical to delivering good customer service and creating a dining experience that is memorable.
 Working in a kitchen requires constant face-to-face personal interactions, where knowing how to get along with others, cooperation, how to develop relationships and work closely with others is critical to the success of the team.
-Teen-chefs work side-by-side to prepare each dish, and are provided with opportunities to learn and practice behaviors designed to increase their ability to build relationships with others – which is not only key to kitchen success, but also to success in life!
+At camp, participants work side-by-side to prepare each dish, and are provided with opportunities to learn and practice behaviors designed to increase their ability to build relationships with others – which is not only key to kitchen success, but also to success in life!

 Community Service: Each session, teens will participate in one short-term food-related community service project.
 This is intended as an opportunity to give to others in a meaningful way and encourage personal growth.

 Kitchen Skills: While at camp, participants will learn and practice a wide variety of kitchen skills:

 - Kitchen safety, kitchen hygiene, and sanitary safe food handling